 - It tastes incredible!
 This tuscan chicken recipe has the most rich and creamy flavour.
 The combination of sun dried tomatoes, cashews, coconut milk and spices creates the most dreamy sauce that is combined with diced chicken breasts, olives and spinach to make it a delicious complete meal.

-- It makes great leftovers and also freezes really well.
-Your meal prep has never been easier!
+- It makes great leftovers and also freezes really well so it's perfect for meal prep.

 Key ingredients and substitutions: